-The idea for this baked French toast, originated with my desire use up the remaining half of this loaf of Greek Easter Bread that had begun to dry out…
+The idea for this baked French toast, originated with my desire use up the remaining loaf of Greek Easter Bread that had begun to dry out.

-Baked french toast popped into my head, which sent me on a “light and healthy baked french toast” recipe seeking excursion into my ever growing collection of cookbooks, around the web and back.
+Baked french toast popped into my head, which sent me on a “skinny baked french toast” recipe-seeking excursion into my ever growing collection of cookbooks, around the web and back.

 There are lots and lots of baked french toast recipes that call for huge amounts of whole eggs, cream, half and half and sugar.
 But that’s not what I was had in mind.
 I wanted a Weight Watchers friendly recipe that stuck a balance between tasty and healthy: nothing too austere or too rich.